Seeking Quantum Advantage: Workshop and Conference

 The latest theory and experiments

-The event has an emphasis on practical theory, while covering the most exciting experimental progress in various systems.
+The event emphasises practical theory, while covering the most exciting experimental progress in various systems.

 Residential in Merton College

-Stay in Merton, one of Oxford’s most beautiful colleges, with breakfast and dinner in the College’s beautiful Hall.
+Attendees will stay at Merton and Corpus Christi Colleges, two of Oxford’s most beautiful colleges, with breakfast and dinner in Merton’s beautiful Hall.

 Explore the Dreaming Spires